Absolute (production team): History

 The subsequent Spice Girls album Spiceworld also had various involvement from the duo who also at the time continued their development of singer/songwriter Shernette May.
 Their next project (also for Virgin Records) was the writing and production of the second studio album by Kavana.
 It was at this time that the pair relocated to Italy.
 During this period, they were contacted by Geri Halliwell, informing them of her decision to leave the Spice Girls and to ask if they would consider writing and producing her solo project.
 Upon returning to the UK, Watkins and Wilson began working on the project, leading to the May 1999 release of Schizophonic.
 Their involvement with Halliwell continued across her future albums although to a lesser extent.

 In 1999, the pair were asked to contribute songs for Tina Turner's Twenty Four Seven album, working with artists such as Bryan Adams, eventually writing and producing three tracks.

 Watkins and Wilson also produced and wrote the second international album of the Polish artist Edyta Górniak, which was released in 2002 in Poland as Perła and in 2003 as Invisible in other European countries.

-All in all the duo have produced and written no less than seven UK No. 1 singles, one U.S No. 1 single, 20 UK top 10 singles and sold in excess of 50 million records worldwide.
+All in all the duo have produced and written no less than seven UK No. 1 singles, one US No. 1 single, 20 UK top 10 singles and sold in excess of 50 million records worldwide.

 In the 2000s, they continued to write and produce music for British pop artists including Will Young, Darius, Atomic Kitten, Girls Aloud, Gareth Gates, Jamelia, Gary Barlow, Andy Abraham, S Club 7, Keisha White and Shaznay Lewis.

 In 2006, their song "Do I Make You Proud" was performed by Taylor Hicks, winner of American Idol 2006.
 In 2008, their song "Even If" was chosen to represent the UK in the Eurovision Song Contest.